Health

 The effectiveness of vaccination has provided herd immunity, which limits the spread of pathogens.
 However, if vaccination levels fall, outbreaks can return.
 This has already been observed in many countries.

-Vaccines available in Ukraine
+Vaccines available in Ukraine (free under the national immunization schedule)

 • hepatitis B;